SystemsBioinformatics/dataSheetParcr/README.md

 # dataSheetParcr

 A small R package that contains a parser for data sheets.
-It is currently used to parse our google sheets with the BioSB curriculum.
+It is currently used to parse our google sheets for the BioSB curriculum.
 The parser was constructed with the [`parcr`](https://CRAN.R-project.org/package=parcr) package

 ## Installation